François-Frédéric GUY – Biography

 Francois-Frederic Guy.
 Paris, France, 12/11/2015.
 Photo Caroline Doutre

-Recognized as an illustrious interpreter of Beethoven’s works, he is in demand around the world to perform in recitals, with orchestras, and in chamber music as part of his projects focusing on Beethoven’s music.
-Since early 2025, he has been recording the 32 Sonatas, a 9-disc box set to be released in February 2027 by the La Dolce Volta label.
+Renowned as an illustrious interpreter of Beethoven’s works, he is in demand around the world for recitals, orchestral performances and chamber music as part of his projects focusing on Beethoven’s music.

 Curious about the music of his time, he performs works by many contemporary composers and regularly gives world premieres.
-He recently premiered Tristan Murail’s concerto L’œil du Cyclone in Paris, London, Hamburg, and Tokyo and recorded a Debussy/Murail album.
+He recently premiered Tristan Murail’s concerto L’œil du Cyclone in Paris, London, Hamburg and Tokyo and has recorded a Debussy/Murail album.

-François-Frédéric is invited as a jury member in major international competitions (Queen Elisabeth of Belgium, Busoni, Shanghai) and gives masterclasses at prestigious foundations (Lieven in Vienna, Villecroze, Bibliothèque La Grange-Fleuret, Conservatoire National Supérieur de Musique in Paris, etc.).
+François-Frédéric is invited to serve as a jury member in major international competitions (Queen Elisabeth of Belgium, Busoni, Dubai, Shanghai) and gives masterclasses at prestigious foundations (Lieven in Vienna, Villecroze, Bibliothèque La Grange-Fleuret, Conservatoire National Supérieur de Musique in Paris, etc.).

-Since 2012, he has regularly conducted various ensembles from the piano (Orchestre de chambre de Paris, Orchestre Philharmonique Royal de Liège, Orchestre National de Lille, Sinfonia Varsovia, etc.).
-In September 2022, he will take over as musical director of the Microcosme ensemble, with which he will begin a complete performance of Mozart’s concertos at the Cité Bleue in Geneva in December 2025.
+Since 2012, he has regularly conducted various ensembles from the piano (Orchestre de chambre de Paris, Orchestre Philharmonique Royal de Liège, Orchestre National de Lille, Sinfonia Varsovia, etc.) and, n September 2022, he will take over as musical director of the Microcosme ensemble, with which he will begin a complete performance of Mozart’s concertos at the Cité Bleue in Geneva in December 2025.

 www.karstenwitt.com